Rational Number On The Number Line

 Common Mistakes to Avoid

 • Misinterpreting Denominators: Confusing the number of divisions (denominator) with the position (numerator).
-Take this: 3/5 requires 5 divisions, not 3.
+To give you an idea, 3/5 requires 5 divisions, not 3.

 • Ignoring Negative Signs: Placing a negative fraction on the positive side of the number line.